 Cubase iC Air works with the Leap Motion controller or depth cameras developed using the Intel perceptual technology SDK 2013.
 It gives you the ability to control Cubase 7 and Cubase Artist 7 with the movement of your hands: adjust faders and EQ, navigate through arrangements, use transport controls.

 You can use pre-defined gesture commands for transport control, navigation and more.
 You can also control virtually any parameter through Advanced Integration.
 Continue reading

-This video, via Geert Bevin, explores using the Leap Motion spatial controller with AU/VST effects.
+This video, via Uriel Yehezkel, demonstrates using the Leap Motion controller & GECO MIDI to control Ableton Live with hand gestures.

 Here’s what Yehezkel has to say about it: Continue reading

 Developer Geert Bevin let us know that a new version of GECO is out, adding OSC output with customizable paths as well as full CopperLan output support.

 CopperLan is a high-definition next generation music protocol that dramatically facilitates networked device communication and mapping.

 With this release, you can now also configure per-axis boundaries with minimal and maximal limits.
 This allow you to reduce the travel distance if you want to perform smaller gestures and also to create ‘dead zones’ around the center where no data will be sent.